Estimating Fisher Information Matrix in Latent Variable Models based on the Score Function: Simulation study

 For each model, we generate $M=500$ datasets for different sample sizes $\nbind \in \left\{20,100,500 \right\}$.
 We do not aim at estimating the model parameters.
 We assume them to be known, and in the following we denote by $\te^{\star}$ the true parameter value.
 For each value of $\nbind$ and for each $1 \leq m \leq M$, we derive $\estiun^{(m)}(\te^{\star})$ and $\estideux^{(m)}(\te^{\star})$.
 We compute the empirical bias and the root mean squared deviation of each component $(\ell,\ell')$ of the estimated matrix as:

 In the previous quantities, $\fisher(\te^\star)$ is explicit in the linear mixed effects model and approximated by a Monte-Carlo estimation based on a large sample size in the Poisson mixture model.
 The results are presented in Tables \ref{tab:SimusLinVn} and \ref{tab:SimusLinWn} for the linear mixed effects model and in Tables \ref{tab:SimusMixtVn} and \ref{tab:SimusMixtWn} for the mixture model.
 We observe that whatever the model and whatever the components of $\estiun(\te^{\star})$ and $\estideux(\te^{\star})$, the bias is very small even for small values of $\nbind$.
 Note that in this particular model the second derivatives with respect to parameter $\beta$ is deterministic, which explains why the bias and the dispersion of the estimations $\estideux(\te^{\star})$ are zero for every value of $\nbind$.
 The bias and the standard deviation decrease as $\nbind$ increases overall, which illustrates the consistency of both M-estimators.
-We also represent in Figures \ref{fig:AsymptDistLin} and \ref{fig:AsymptDistMixt} the distributions of the normalized estimations $\sqrt{\nbind} \left(\estiun^{(m)}(\te^\star) - \fisher(\te^\star)\right)$ and $\sqrt{\nbind} \left(\estideux^{(m)}(\te^\star) - \fisher(\te^\star)\right)$ for $\nbind=500$ for some components of the matrices.
+We also represent in Figure \ref{fig:AsymptDistLinMixt} the distributions of the normalized estimations $\sqrt{\nbind} \left(\estiun^{(m)}(\te^\star) - \fisher(\te^\star)\right)$ and $\sqrt{\nbind} \left(\estideux^{(m)}(\te^\star) - \fisher(\te^\star)\right)$ for $\nbind=500$ for some components of the matrices.
 The empirical distributions have the shape of Gaussian distributions and illustrate the asymptotic normality of the two estimators.
 The numerical results highlight that neither $\estiun(\te^{\star})$ nor $\estideux(\te^{\star})$ is systematically better than the other one in terms of bias and asymptotic covariance matrix.
+In the same model, different behaviours can be observed depending on the components of the parameter vector.